-Dmitry Esterov, D.O., is the medical director of Mayo Clinic's Traumatic Brain Injury Model System (TBIMS) Research Program, which is a longitudinal multicenter project examining the course of recovery and outcomes following traumatic brain injury (TBI).
-The TBIMS program conducts research that contributes to evidence-based rehabilitation interventions to improve the lives of individuals with TBI.
+Dmitry Esterov, D.O., is the medical director of Mayo Clinic's Traumatic Brain Injury Model System, a longitudinal multicenter initiative examining patients' courses of recovery and outcomes after traumatic brain injury.
+The system's research contributes to evidence-based rehabilitation interventions to improve the lives of people with traumatic brain injuries.

 Significance to patient care

-Dr. Esterov is part of a team that develops expertise in the design and implementation of community-based randomized pragmatic clinical trials testing complex behavioral interventions.
-This work seeks to improve outcomes by partnering with state advocacy agencies and incorporating telemedicine.
-The goal of such studies is to implement successful findings immediately in practice.
+Dr. Esterov's team seeks to improve patient outcomes by partnering with state advocacy agencies and incorporating telemedicine to implement successful research findings immediately into clinical practice.

 Traumatic brain injuries affect each person uniquely, and outcomes are influenced by many factors, including injury severity.
 Outcome prediction after injury is important because accurate prediction can direct treatment efforts, determine prognosis and shape policy.

 Understanding the risk factors for secondary conditions after traumatic brain injury — such as epilepsy, depression and cognitive impairment — can help researchers find strategies to lower the risk of these conditions.

 - Co-investigator, Post-Traumatic Epilepsy: A Longitudinal, Population-Based Medical Record Review Analysis of Incidence, Risk and Prediction, U.S. Army Medical Research Acquisition Activity, 2021-2025

 - Program Director/Principal Investigator, The Impact of Adverse Childhood Events on Long Term Psychiatric Outcomes After Childhood Traumatic Brain Injury, Foundation for Physical Medicine and Rehabilitation 2021-2022